The Best Plants for a West Facing Garden

 Additionally, coneflowers are easy to grow and require little maintenance, which makes them an excellent choice for beginner gardeners.

 Overall, if you're looking for a low-maintenance, drought-tolerant plant that can add color and interest to your west-facing garden, coneflowers are an excellent choice.
-With their long blooming period and ability to attract pollinators, they are a great way to create a beautiful and wildlife-friendly outdoor space.

-Coneflowers look incredible in a wildflower garden.
 Check out my guide to The Best Wildflowers for Shade —which includes coneflower!

 Here is the coneflower I recommend growing:

-In conclusion, there are many different plants that can thrive in a west-facing garden.
+There are many different plants that can thrive in a west-facing garden.

 From succulents to daylilies to coneflowers, there are plenty of options to choose from.